 - 2 tablespoons taco seasoning

 - 1/2 orange bell pepper, chopped

 - 1/2 red bell pepper, chopped

 - 2 ounces sliced black olives, chopped

-- 1 roma tomato, seeded and chopped
+- 1 to 2 roma tomato, seeded and chopped

-- 1 cup cheddar cheese, grated fresh
+- 1 cup cheddar or cheddar jack cheese, grated fresh

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »